Skill 8. Reviewing (Adjustment thinking).

 The last critical type of foresight thinking requires looking at the recent past to improve our future.
 Nothing is perfect.
 Everything can be improved.
 How do you know when you are missing the mark?
 And when you fall short, how do you generate the momentum to change?
 That is the reviewing skill, and adjustment thinking.
 Like the other seven skills, reviewing is very helpful to a point, but it can also be overdone, and must be balanced with the other seven skills.

-One can even formalize the change management position within an organization.
+To prevent the need for a turnaround team in future years, some corporate boards of directors will even formalize some change management positions and processes in their organization during good times.
 As Murray Lincoln, one of the 20th century leaders of the cooperative movement liked to say, every company should have a “vice president in charge of revolution,” someone who’s primary task is to critique, challenge, and engender ferment among the more conventional colleagues.
 Regularly questioning our foundations is how they stay strong.

 These and other change management models stress strategies that include focusing on small behaviors that clearly signal the new direction to the group, publicly empowering the early adopters who model the changes you seek, and structuring the peer, physical, and digital environments to encourage change.
 Stephen Guise’s Mini Habits (2013) is a nice summary of the power of the “small good habit” strategy, both personally and for groups.
 Defining, asking for, and publicly rewarding small and very achievable “vital behaviors” that signal the new direction will help the organization change more rapidly and confidently.